Poetries of Place: Eleanor Rees & Cathy Galvin at East Bristol Books

 A event on Thursday 9th April.
 The event starts at 19:00.

-Readings and discussion by poets Eleanor Rees & Cathy Galvin marking the publication of Rees' collection of lyrical poets' essays, *Eyes in the Wood* (Broken Sleep), and Galvin's debut collection, *Ethnology: A love song for Connemara* (Bloodaxe).
+How can poetry navigate our manifold and multiple relations to place?
+What is the place of language and identity, of cartography and naming, and our entanglement with our nonhuman neighbours, in a poetics that negotiates particular landscapes?
+Join us for readings and discussion on poetries of place by poets Eleanor Rees & Cathy Galvin, marking the publication of Rees' collection of lyrical poets' essays, *Eyes in the Wood* (Broken Sleep), and Galvin's debut collection, *Ethnology: A love song for Connemara* (Bloodaxe).

 On *Eyes in the Wood*: